smaclell/smaclell.github.io/_posts/2015-09-18-parameterized-tests-made-simple.md

 public class RefactoredStringCalculatorTests {

     // Warning: This will not run in its current state.
-    //          You need to add the attributes first!
+    //          We need to add the attributes first!
     [Test]
     public void Add_SimpleInputs_AddsNumbers( string numbers, int expectedTotal ) {
         StringCalculator calculator = new StringCalculator();